staillanibm/webmethods-helm-charts/microservicesruntime/helm/README.md

 ### Create Image for Microservices Runtime

-The default is to pull the image from Software AG Containers Registry `sagcr.azurecr.io/webmethods-microservicesruntime`.
+The default is to pull the image from IBM webMethods Containers Registry `sagcr.azurecr.io/webmethods-microservicesruntime`.

 If you need to create an own image with additional webMethods product components, you can use the utility [image-creator-using-Azure-DevOps](../../utils/image-creator-using-azure-devops/README.md).
 On starting the pipeline, you can define a list of product components.
 You should set in field `List of product components ...` the value `MSC,PIEContainerExternalRDBMS` (as minimum) to create an image with product Microservices Runtime and Database Drivers to connect external databases.